Kathie Lee Gifford

-Kathryn Lee Gifford (née Epstein; born August 16, 1953) is a French-born American television presenter, singer, songwriter, actress and author.
+Kathryn Lee Gifford (née Epstein; born August 16, 1953) is an American television presenter, singer, songwriter, actress, and author.
 From 1985 to 2000, she and Regis Philbin hosted the talk show Live! with Regis and Kathie Lee.
 Gifford is also known for her 11-year run with Hoda Kotb, on the fourth hour of NBC's Today show (2008–2019).
 She has received 11 Daytime Emmy nominations and won her first Daytime Emmy in 2010 as part of the Today team.

 Gifford's first television role was as Tom Kennedy's singer/sidekick on the syndicated version of Name That Tune in the 1977–1978 season.
 She also occasionally appeared on the first three hours of Today and was a contributing NBC News correspondent.

-Kathie Lee married Paul Johnson, a composer, arranger, producer and publisher of Christian music, in 1976.
-After their divorce in 1982, she married sportscaster and former NFL player Frank Gifford in 1986.
-He died in 2015.
-Kathie Lee has released studio music albums and several books.
+Kathie Lee married Paul Johnson, a composer, arranger, producer and publisher of Christian music, in 1976, and they divorced in 1982.
+She married sportscaster and former NFL player Frank Gifford in 1986.
+Kathie Lee has released studio music albums and several books, her music and writings feature spiritual and uplifting themes.

 Early life and beginnings

-Gifford was born Kathryn Lee Epstein in Paris, France, to American parents, Joan (born Cuttell; January 20, 1930 – September 12, 2017), a singer and Aaron Epstein (March 19, 1924 – November 19, 2002), a musician and former US Navy Chief Petty Officer.
+Gifford was born Kathryn Lee Epstein in Paris, France, to American parents, Joan (born Cuttell; January 20, 1930 – September 12, 2017), a singer, and Aaron Epstein (March 19, 1924 – November 19, 2002), a musician and former US Navy Chief Petty Officer.
 Aaron Epstein was stationed with his family in France at the time of Gifford's birth.
 Gifford grew up in Bowie, Maryland, and attended Bowie High School.

 Gifford's paternal grandfather was a Russian Jew from Saint Petersburg and her paternal grandmother had Native American ancestry.
 Her mother, a relative of writer Rudyard Kipling, was of French Canadian, German and English descent.

-After seeing the Billy Graham produced film The Restless Ones at age 12, Gifford became a born-again Christian.
+After seeing the Billy Graham-produced film The Restless Ones at age 12, Gifford became a born-again Christian.
 She told interviewer Larry King, "I was raised with many Jewish traditions and raised to be very grateful for my Jewish heritage."

 During high school, Gifford was a singer in a folk group, "Pennsylvania Next Right", which performed frequently at school assemblies.
 After high school graduation in 1971, Gifford attended Oral Roberts University in Tulsa, Oklahoma, studying drama and music.
 During a summer in the early 1970s, she was a live-in secretary/babysitter for Anita Bryant at her home in Miami.
-Her first regular appearances on national TV was as a singer on the game show "Name That Tune," hosted by Tom Kennedy in the late 1970s, in which she would sing small portions of songs that contestants would have to identify.
+Her first regular appearances on national TV were as a singer on the game show Name That Tune, hosted by Tom Kennedy in the late 1970s, in which she would sing small portions of songs that contestants would have to identify.

 Career

 Early career

-Gifford's career took off in the 1970s as a vocalist on the game show Name That Tune with Tom Kennedy.
-In 1978, she joined the cast of the short-lived Hee Haw spinoff, Hee Haw Honeys.
+Gifford's career took off in 1978 when she joined the cast of the short-lived Hee Haw spinoff, Hee Haw Honeys.
 She was also a correspondent and substitute anchor on ABC's Good Morning America in the early 1980s.